 Photo credit Debalina Bera

-Katie Hart Potapoff is a multidisciplinary artist and writer born in Canada and while residing in Scotland, is researching her practice-led PhD, titled With an Attentiveness Towards intimacy and Texture: Exploring a Sense of Land and Place Through Creative Practices, at DJCAD, University of Dundee.
+Katie Hart Potapoff is a Canadian multidisciplinary artist and writer who resides in Scotland.
+She is currently researching her practice-led PhD, titled With an Attentiveness Towards intimacy and Texture: Exploring a Sense of Land and Place Through Creative Practices, at DJCAD, University of Dundee.

-She was recently awarded an Explore and Create grant from the Canada Council for the Arts to fund her place-based residency on the Isle of Iona and Katie is currently the AHRI research fellow for the Centre for Scotland’s Land Futures.
+Katie was awarded an Explore and Create grant from the Canada Council for the Arts to fund her place-based residency on the Isle of Iona and she is currently the AHRI research fellow for the Centre for Scotland’s Land Futures.